eldipa/xoz/docs/xoz-format.md

 Sub-block allocation is possible too to mitigate the internal fragmentation (but trading it with external fragmentation).

+The idea is that partially filled *"logical" data blocks* could share the same *"physical" data block*.

+When the data is from *objects* of fixed size, this is posible as by definition the data of each *object* will not grow.

+Variable size *objects* may still take advantage of sub-allocation but it may require move the data in case of grow.

+*streams* fall in this category.
+Because a *stream* is likely to grow, it may be desired to *pre-allocate* more space but still below a full block.

 ## Block Alignment

 This RFC does not mandate the begin of a block to be aligned to any